Runtime: 02:50:18 (Two-One Minutes, Fifty seconds)

 A probation report, which will offer the judge sentencing guidelines in the case, also will be prepared for the April hearing.
 Spencer's lawyer said he will file a motion for a new trial and LeMon will file opposition to Alvarez's motion by the end of March.
 Following Thursday's hearing, Spencer's admitted he has "an uphill battle" in getting a new trial for his client, especially after Scarber bolted out of the country.
 "My client has always maintained his innocence," he said.

 Kyle Scarber, Spencer's father and the CHP assistant chief has been charged with felony accessory and conspiracy in connection with helping his son -- a convicted rapist -- flee the country to Mexico.
 Media sources reports that charges were filed Tuesday in Fresno County Superior Court against the parents and sister of 20-year-old Spencer Scarber, who faces a 70-year prison sentence for rape, robbery and burglary convictions.
-Charged Tuesday were Scarber's father 49-year-old Kyle Scarber; his 51-year-old mother Gail Scarber (pictured above-left) and 34-year-old sister Crystal Reynoso (pictured left).
+Charged Tuesday were Scarber's father 49-year-old Kyle Scarber; his 51-year-old mother Gail Scarber (pictured above-center) and 34-year-old sister Crystal Reynoso (pictured above-center).
 They were released on bond and did not attend Thursday's hearing.